solarwinds/apm-java/README.md

 #### sdk-extensions
 Repackages and builds the AO extension jar which runs with the original OT agent (vs the agent built from `agent` sub-project).
-Take note that since classes from this jar are appended via `-Dotel.javaagent.experimental.initializer.jar` which is loaded by application classloader (instead of OT agent classloader), no custom shadowing is formed (no putting in `inst` and renaming extension from `class` to `classdata`).
+Take note that since classes from this jar are appended via `-Dotel.javaagent.experimental.initializer.jar` which is loaded by application classloader (instead of OT agent classloader), no custom shadowing is performed (no putting in `inst` and renaming extension from `class` to `classdata`).
 Regular shadowing/shading is still applied (`io.opentelemetry.xyz` -> `io.opentelemetry.javaagent.shaded.io.opentelemetry.xyz`) as this is run with the OT original agent which some OT class references are still shaded.
+Take note that in order ot use this extension, it has to be augmented with `-Xbootclasspath` to append `sdk-extensions-bootstrap` jar to bootstrap class path (see [sdk-extensions-bootstrap](sdk-extensions-bootstrap) for details)

+#### sdk-extensions-bootstrap
+Repackages `core` and `metric` from joboe and append the classes the bootstrap classpath.
+This is necessary as sdk-extension's instrumentation classes are injected into application's current classloader, these instrumentation referes our classes in joboe `core` and `metrics`.
+If the `core` classes are included in the sdk-extension via `-Dotel.javaagent.experimental.initializer.jar`, then they are unavailable to such classloader.

+As discussed in https://github.com/open-telemetry/opentelemetry-java-instrumentation/discussions/3350, one approach is to append the `core` and `metrics` classes to bootstrap classloader by using a separate jar, which is produced by this sub-project